Roland Rotherham

-Roland Rotherham (AKA Roly or Uncle Roly) is a retired British writer and lecturer, who specializes in medieval legends and lore, especially those related to King Arthur, Merlin and Glastonbury.
-He also is an expert in historical cookery.
+Roland Rotherham is a retired British writer and lecturer, specializing in medieval legends and lore (especially those related to King Arthur, Merlin and Glastonbury) and historical cookery.
+He is credited to having multiple degrees in ancient and medieval studies and theology.

-A biographical account of Rotherham, in relation to a conference that he attended in 2009, describes him as "Prof. Roland Rotherham B.A.(Hons), M.A, Ph.D., Ed.D, M.I.H.G.S and states that holds degrees in Ancient and Medieval studies, Anglo-Saxon Culture, Heraldry, Anglo-Norman Culture, Ancient and Medieval Cultural Studies, and Education.
-This account also states that he has travelled "extensively across the globe.Elsewhere, he is stated to have originally served in the cavalry, "serving on the personal staff of HM the Queen", and is cited to hold "BA in Ancient and Medieval Cultural Studies; BA in Theology; MA in Ancient and Medieval Cultural Studies and a Ph.D. in Ancient and Medieval Cultural Studies.

-In the Netherlands he is especially known for his lectures at fantasy events such as the Elf Fantasy Fair at Castle de Haar and the Midwinter Fair at the Archeon.
+In the Netherlands, he lectures at fantasy events, such as the Elf Fantasy Fair at Castle de Haar and the Midwinter Fair at the Archeon.

-He is Knight-Seneschal(equivalent to Grand-Master) of The Order of the Fellowship of the Knights of the Round Table of King Arthur.
-Institute of Heraldic and Genealogical Studies and the Experimental Food Society.
+Rotherham is Knight-Seneschal (equivalent to Grand-Master) of the Order of the Fellowship of the Knights of the Round Table of King Arthur.
+He is also a member of the Institute of Heraldic and Genealogical Studies and the Experimental Food Society.